sahil0-0-0/python/README.md

 # python

-downloadVideo.py ---> To download video just by paste video link generateQrCode.py ---> to generate qrcode just by paste any website link
+downloadVideo.py ---> To download video by paste video link generateQrCode.py ---> to generate qrcode by paste any website link